Camdenton, Missouri: Ruins of Ha Ha Tonka

 Ha Ha Tonka State Park

 - At Ha Ha Tonka State Park.
-From Camdenton drive west on US Hwy 54 for 2.5 miles.
-Just before the bridge turn left onto an unnamed road, Drive a half-mile.
+I-44 exit 150 (Richland).
+Drive north on Hwy 7 for 32 miles, then north on Hwy 5 for three more miles.
+Turn west onto US Hwy 54 for 2.5 miles.
+Just before the bridge turn left onto an unnamed road.
+Drive a half-mile.
 Turn right and drive 1.5 miles.
 You'll see a castle-like rock sign on the right.
 Turn right and drive a half-mile to the castle.

 - RA Rates: